CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-dolibarr-blueprint.md

   * You can access the queue at any time by clicking the Queue link under the Blueprints menu on the main navigation drop-down.
   * Once the blueprint completes successfully, you will receive an email stating that the blueprint build is complete.
 Please do not use the application until you have received this email notification.

-### Deploy PrestaShop to an existing server (alternate option)
+### Deploy Dolibarr to an existing server (alternate option)
-The PrestaShop Stack is available as a Script Package for deployment on an existing server based on your own sizing requirements or to support more advanced configurations such as customized Blueprint Workflows to repeatably deploy multiple stacks on servers.
+The Dolibarr Stack is available as a Script Package for deployment on an existing server based on your own sizing requirements or to support more advanced configurations such as customized Blueprint Workflows to repeatably deploy multiple stacks on servers.

-#### Steps to deploy PrestaShop to an existing server
+#### Steps to deploy Dolibarr to an existing server
 1. **Deploy or Identify an Existing Server**
-Identify the server targeted for PrestaShop installation.
+Identify the server targeted for Dolibarr installation.
 The Operating system must be supported by the Script Package.
-See the [Creating a new enterprise cloud server](../Servers/creating-a-new-enterprise-cloud-server.md) KB for more information on completing this step.
+See the [Creating a new enterprise cloud server](../../Servers/creating-a-new-enterprise-cloud-server.md) KB for more information on completing this step.

 2. **Select to Execute the Package on a Server Group**
   1. Packages can be executed on one more more servers in a Group.
-Search for the public script package named **Install PrestaShop on Linux**.
+Search for the public script package named **Install Dolibarr on Linux**.
-  2. See the [using group tasks to install scripts on groups](../Servers/using-group-tasks-to-install-software-and-run-scripts-on-groups.md) KB for more information on how to complete the next few steps.
+  2. See the [using group tasks to install scripts on groups](../../Servers/using-group-tasks-to-install-software-and-run-scripts-on-groups.md) KB for more information on how to complete the next few steps.

 3. **Configure the Parameters**
 Set the following application parameters: